 Now pour into a pot on medium heat and stir for a few minutes till it begins to thicken.
 Add the psyllium husk and stir with a wooden paddle.

 If you wish, add the palm oil and stir some more.
 This step is completely optional.

 As you stir, mold the fufu into a roundish shape and when the consistency is like a paste, you know you’re done.
 You can refrigerate for an hour if you want a firmer consistency or just eat as is.
 I like to eat mine immediately cos I usually can’t wait!

-Serve with your favorite african soup, like Egusi soup.
+Serve with your favorite African soup, like this delicious egusi soup, spinach stew or okro soup.
 Don’t forget to check out our Eggplant Amala Fufu recipe for those days you just crave an Amala dish.
 Another great alternative is this Coconut Fufu recipe.
 Tastes amazing!

 Cauliflower Fufu (Swallow)